 Yes, they took the Chairman of the Supreme Court, Knyazev.
 But it seems that the only goal was to remove it so that the Supreme Court would change its position on Zhevago’s assets.
 That is, this is the “second”.
 By the way, the case is quite interesting, because it resembles cooperation between NABU and the Office of the President.

 I readily believe in the special relationship between NABU and the current government, because Abram knows a little about life.
 These relationships always involve investigating only the right people, and only when the time is right.
-I will give two examples, both worthy of the attention of the Anti-Corruption Bureau, but which are “out of time” for the Office of the President.
+I will give two examples, both worthy of the attention of the Anti-Corruption Bureau, but which are “not in time” for the Office of the President.

 The first example is the case of Andrey Pyshny.